Coverage analysis tool for optical data#

 Display dataset#

-After having selected your parameters you can move to the Visualization tile.
 Select one of the statistical measures to display in the following list:

-• Cloud-free pixel count
+• cloud-free pixel count

-• Total pixel count (i.e. scene coverage)
+• total pixel count (i.e. scene coverage)

-• NDVI Median
+• NDVI Median (normalized difference vegetation index median)

 • NDVI Std.
-Dev.
+Dev. (normalized difference vegetation index standard deviation)

 https://raw.githubusercontent.com/BuddyVolly/coverage_analysis/main/doc/img/display.png